rohitjaiswal-3878/devs_backend/day 13/README.md

 * What is Agile?
 ~~~
-Agile is an iterative approach to project management and software development that helps teams deliver value to their customers faster and with fewer headaches. ...
-Requirements, plans, and results are evaluated continuously so teams have a natural mechanism for responding to change quickly.
+Agile is a framework that defines how software development
+needs to be done.It's not a single or specific method,
+and it is the collection of various methodologies and best
+practices that follow the value statement signed with the customer.
 ~~~
 ![This whole process is called Sprint](/agile.png "Text to show on mouseover")